-3 Applicable to both in-state and out-of-state students.
+&lt;sup>5 Applicable to both in-state and out-of-state students.

-4 Fee is assessed if deferment option is selected on the schedule confirmation/account statement.
+Fee is assessed if deferred billing option is elected.

-6 After drop-and-add week (100 percent refund period), students will be assessed \$12 for each course added, exchanged, or dropped, including a section change, credit hours change, or credit/audit change.
+8 After drop/add period (100 percent refund period), students will be assessed \$14.00 in Bloomington and \$15.00 in Indianapolis for each added course, section change, change of arranged hours, or credit/audit change.
+On the Bloomington campus, students will also be assessed for each dropped course.